Two years full-time.

 Level 5 entry: 120 credits at Level 4

-Many practitioners have commented upon the issue of engaging with academic studies around their employment as being somewhat challenging with regards to time management and the traveling involved whilst attending university.
+Many practitioners have commented upon the issue of engaging with academic studies around their employment as being somewhat challenging with regards to time management and the travelling involved whilst attending university.

 In response to this demand the Early Years Practice online course will provide the opportunity for early year’s practitioners working within the sector to access higher education for simultaneous development of academic and experiential learning totally online through the universities virtual learning environment (VLE).